millipz/nc-de-deliverance-project/README.md

 1. A Python application to transform data landing in the "ingestion" S3 bucket and place the results in the "processed" S3 bucket.
 The data should be transformed to conform to the warehouse schema (see above).
 The job should be triggered by either an S3 event triggered when data lands in the ingestion bucket, or on a schedule.
 Again, status and errors should be logged to Cloudwatch, and an alert triggered if a serious error occurs.
 1. A Python application that will periodically schedule an update of the data warehouse from the data in S3.
 Again, status and errors should be logged to Cloudwatch, and an alert triggered if a serious error occurs.
 1. **In the final week of the course**, you will be asked to provide some SQL to perform a complex query on the data warehouse.
+Deployment must be automated.
+It is strongly recommended that you use Terraform.

 ## Finally...